Patient Exposure and the Air Quality Index

 The AQI is divided into six categories that correspond to different levels of health concern.
 For ozone, the breakpoints between these categories were selected based on a review of the health effects evidence.
 This evidence included concentration-response functions derived from a series of controlled human exposure studies.
 (Folinsbee et al., 1988; Horstmann et al., 1990; McDonnell et al., 1991).
 In these studies, healthy volunteers were exposed to ozone concentrations ranging from 80 to 120 ppb for 8 hours in environmental chambers.
 Activity patterns in these experiments were designed to simulate activities of a normal day, with periods of moderate activity interspersed with breaks for meals and for rest.
 Lung function and respiratory symptoms were recorded for each exposure and graded based on Table 1 (for healthy people) and Table 2 (for people with lung disease).

+- "Hazardous" (301 - 500): If air quality gets in this range, it will trigger health warnings of emergency conditions and there will be widespread coverage in the media.
 The AQI's levels of health concern correlate with pollutant-specific health and cautionary statements that suggest relatively simple measures people can take to reduce their exposure to air pollution.
 For example, when the AQI Index Value for ozone is between 101 and 150, or Code Orange, air quality is considered "unhealthy for sensitive groups," and active children and adults, and people with lung disease such as asthma, are advised to reduce prolonged or heavy exertion outdoors.

 What can I advise my patients to do when air quality is forecast to be unhealthy?